briandilley/jsonrpc4j/README.md

   * Composite services

 ## Maven
-This project is built with [Maven][Maven page].
-Be sure to check the pom.xml for the dependencies if you're not using maven.
+This project is built with Gralde.
+Be sure to check the build.gradle for the dependencies if you're not using gradle.
 If you're already using spring you should have most (if not all) of the dependencies already - outside of maybe the [Jackson Library][Jackson page].
 Jsonrpc4j is available from the maven central repo.
 Add the following to your pom.xml if you're